m1k1o/neko/README.md

 - Added `m1k1o/neko:vncviewer` tag, use `NEKO_VNC_URL` to specify VNC target and use n.eko as a bridge.
 - Abiltiy to include neko as a component in another Vue.Js project (by @gbrian).
 - Added HEALTHCHECK to Dockerfile.
+- Arguments in broadcast pipeline are optional, not positional and can be repeated `{url} {device} {display}`.

+### Roadmap & TODOs
+- Catch errors from gst pipeline, tell user if broadcast failed.

 # Getting started & FAQ